Chemical, Biological, Radiological and Nuclear Marines Participate Advanced Training

-Sgt.
-Nikolas Bruce (left), chemical, biological, radiological and nuclear reconnaissance fireteam leader with Combat Logistics Regiment 45, 4th Marine Logistics Group, Marine Forces Reserve is subjected to a simulated decontamination process during an assessment and consequence management team training exercise at Marine Corps Support Facility New Orleans, Feb.
+Lance Cpl.
+Charliey Staab and Lance Cpl.
+Jonathan White, chemical, biological, radiological and nuclear defense specialists with Combat Logistics Regiment 45, 4th Marine Logistics Group, Marine Forces Reserve conduct reconnaissance of an abandoned building during an assessment and consequence management team training exercise at Marine Corps Support Facility, New Orleans, Feb.
 8, 2017.
-During the exercise Marines received reports of a clandestine chemical laboratory.
-The Marines conducted area reconnaissance, sample collection and classification of unknown present substances.
+During the exercise, Marines practiced responding to a chemical threat.
+The Marines conducted area reconnaissance, sample collection and classification of unknown substances.
 (Unites States Marine Corps photo by Sgt.
 Ian Ferro/Published)

 |Date Taken: